 Snoring is also a no-no with chinchilla due to their natural habitats and how they have been raised for generations in the wild to survive.

 Chinchillas in the wild are preyed upon heavily and any snoring would easily alert predators of their location.

-This should be a calm enough manner that it doesn’t send your chinchilla into a frenzy over being frightened or startled out of their deep chinchilla dreams.
-Not worth risking your chinchilla being so scared that they decide to take a bite towards you.
+Wait until you and your chinchilla have a strong bond before poking at it in order to wake it up.
+This should be a calm enough manner that it doesn’t send your chinchilla into a frenzy over being frightened or startled out of their its chinchilla dreams.

 Don’t worry, this is very rare and chinchillas are extremely friendly.

-Another reason your chinchilla may be sleeping on their side is due to heat.
-If your chinchilla just wore themselves playing, exercising or hopping around in joy, it’s possible they recover by sleeping on their side.
-This is nothing to worry about and 100% normal if you notice this.
+If your chinchilla just wore itself out playing, exercising, or hopping around in joy, it’s possible it is recovering by sleeping on its side.
+This is nothing to worry about and 100% normal.

 Just be sure that your chinchilla is always in a room with the correct temperatures to avoid the possibility of overheating and causing potential death.

 To do this effectively, make sure you read my post about the ideal temperatures for chinchillas.

 Will Chinchillas Sleep With You?

 No, a chinchilla should never sleep with you.
 A chinchilla should never sleep anywhere except inside of its cage.